Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Maintain a healthy weight.
 Get help to lose any extra pounds.

 Begin an exercise program.
 Ask your doctor how to get started.
-You can benefit from simple activities like walking or gardening.
+You can benefit from simple activities like walking, gardening, swimming, or dancing.

 Don’t drink more than 1 alcoholic drink a day for women and 2 a day for men.